 Coworking businesses that offer a well-rounded space are the most successful.

 In short, their space offering is diversified.
 Part of their floor plan is devoted to private and team offices, but they also have space for only dedicated desks.
-These are the coworking space that performs best overall.
+These are the coworking spaces that perform best overall.

-Moreover, offering meeting room rentals for extra revenue seems to also work, however, there is such a thing as too much.
+Moreover, offering meeting room rentals for extra revenue seems to be beneficial, however, there is such a thing as too much.

 Another unwritten rule is to simply diversify your offerings.
 Coworking spaces that offer space, services, and membership options for all types of people and workers are more likely to become profitable.

-Interestingly, there’s been studies on how gender distribution in a coworking space impacts profitability.
+Interestingly, there have been studies on how gender distribution in a coworking space impacts profitability.

 It’s been found that an imbalance towards either female or male-centered coworking negatively impacts profitability.
-Simply put, coworking spaces that are gender balanced in terms of its members are most likely to become profitable.
+Simply put, coworking spaces that are gender-balanced are most likely to become profitable.